Torlus/w3c-payments-pp/README.md

 ### Use case

 #### Initialization

+From the customer (cardholder) side:
-Alice owns an account at Bank A, which provided her also a credit card.
+* Alice owns an account at Bank A, which provided her also a credit card.

-Alice provided a public key to Bank A, and after some identity verification, Bank A signed this public key.
+* Alice provided a public key to Bank A, and after some identity verification, Bank A signed this public key.

-Alice also owns some coupons from Company C, and owns a public key signed by the same entity.
+* Alice also owns some coupons from Company C, and owns a public key signed by the same entity.

+From the merchant (acceptor) side:
-Bob runs an e-commerce store.
+* Bob runs an e-commerce store.
 Bank B provided him an account, as well as an acceptor contract.

-Bob provided a public key to his bank, and after some identity verification, Bank B signed this public key.
+* Bob provided a public key to his bank, and after some identity verification, Bank B signed this public key.

-Bob's store accepts coupons from Company C, therefore one of Bob's public key has been signed by the same entity.
+* Bob's store accepts coupons from Company C, therefore one of Bob's public key has been signed by the same entity.

 #### Payment process